Alex-Depiqd/UWSPARK/README.md

 ## 🤝 Acknowledgements

 Built with love for the UW Partner community by Alex Cameron.
-STELLA is designed to make the early days of your business easier, more fun, and more productive.
+SPARK is designed to make the early days of your business easier, more fun, and more productive.